Will the Pelicans cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Pelicans vs. Grizzlies: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies (6-19) are 6.5-point underdogs as they try to break a five-game losing streak when they visit the New Orleans Pelicans (16-11) on Tuesday, December 19, 2023 at Smoothie King Center.
-The game airs at 7:30 PM ET on TNT.
-The point total is set at 232.5 in the matchup.
+The Memphis Grizzlies (9-19) will look to continue a three-game winning streak when they hit the road to take on the New Orleans Pelicans (17-13) on Tuesday, December 26, 2023 at Smoothie King Center as 4.5-point underdogs.
+The matchup airs at 8:00 PM ET on BSNO and BSSE.
+The over/under in the matchup is 229.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!